Trump ditches promise to act on gun violence following months of NRA pressure

 That’s welcome news for the National Rifle Association, the pro-gun group that spent more than $30 million to elect Trump in 2016 and has instructed him to to back off of his gun violence proposals repeatedly.

 The Washington Post reported on Friday that Trump has “abandoned the idea of releasing proposals to combat gun violence.”
 Trump’s 2020 campaign manager and acting White House chief of staff reportedly warned him that “gun legislation could splinter his political coalition.”

 The report also noted that Trump “no longer asks about the issue.”

 There have been more than 350 mass shootings so far in 2019, according to the Gun Violence Archive — more than one a day, on average — but a series of particularly deadly attacks over the summer in Texas and Ohio spurred strong demand for meaningful legislative action.

 Trump, who opposed any restrictions on gun purchases while running for president, announced shortly after those massacres that he wanted red flag laws to allow courts to temporarily disarm those who are a danger to themselves and others and to close the gun-show loophole that allows “private sale” purchases without a background check.

-"We must make sure that those judged to pose a grave risk to public safety do not have access to firearms and that if they do, those firearms can be taken through rapid due process," Trump said told the nation in August.
-"That is why I have called for red flag laws, also known as extreme risk protection orders."
+“We must make sure that those judged to pose a grave risk to public safety do not have access to firearms and that if they do, those firearms can be taken through rapid due process,” Trump said in August.
+“That is why I have called for red flag laws, also known as extreme risk protection orders.”

 He added that it was crucial that those killed in El Paso and Dayton over the summer did not “die in vain.”